The 8 best dogs for seniors

 Life expectancy: 14-15 years

-This fluffy and adorable, white-coated dog is affectionate, intelligent and obedient.
-Happy to share their living space with other pets and children, the Bichon Frise's pleasant and cheerful view on life means they are perfectly happy to chill with their owners for most of the day.
+This fluffy and adorable, white-coated dog is one of the most affectionate dog breeds, so they're an ideal choice if you're looking for a canine companion that loves to snuggle.
+Intelligent and obedient, the Bichon Frise is happy to share their living space with other pets and children, and their pleasant and cheerful view on life means they are perfectly happy to chill with their owners for most of the day.

 A couple of short walks will ensure this breed stays fit, and they are very easy to housebreak and train.
 Their calm temperament means you shouldn't have any issues with barking, but they do need grooming once a day to keep their gorgeous coat in perfect condition.